FranklinDM/Moonscape/README.md

 # Moonscape
 ![Preview](https://github.com/FranklinDM/Moonscape/blob/dev/src/preview.png)

 Moonscape - Features the classic theme that was featured in earlier versions of Netscape for Pale Moon.
 It is similar to the look of Netscape 4.x, Netscape 6+ "Classic" theme, Mozilla Suite M18+, and SeaMonkey 1.x "Classic" theme running on Windows.
-It is a fork of the "[Foxscape] (https://addons.mozilla.org/en-US/firefox/addon/foxscape/)" theme by Michael Walden.
+It is a fork of the "[Foxscape](https://addons.mozilla.org/en-US/firefox/addon/foxscape/)" theme by Michael Walden.

 ## License
 All documentation and code contained in this theme is covered by the following license: